 This configuration results in string sharing across versions of the same file.
 Namespace is created automatically.

-Each time a translation request is made, a new version of the file is uploaded using file versioning in the URI for its unique fileUri.
+Each time a translation request is made, a new version of the file is uploaded with a shared namespace and unique fileUri.

 Directive applied by the Connector: smartling.namespace = <connector dependent asset key>